John Silver (wrestler)

 John Anthony Silver (born June 4, 1990) is an American professional wrestler.
 As of 2019, he is signed to All Elite Wrestling (AEW) as a member of The Dark Order.
-He is also known for his work with Combat Zone Wrestling (CZW), where he was a one-time CZW World Heavyweight Champion, and for his tag team with Alex Reynolds – known as The Beaver Boys, the duo were one-time CZW World Tag Team Champions and one-time PWG World Tag Team Champions.
+He also makes appearances for their sister promotion Ring of Honor (ROH).
+He is also known for his work with Combat Zone Wrestling (CZW), where he was a one-time CZW World Heavyweight Champion, and for his tag team with Alex Reynolds – known as The Beaver Boys, the duo were one-time CZW World Tag Team Champions and Pro Wrestling Guerrilla (PWG) where former one-time PWG World Tag Team Champions.

 Early life

 John Anthony Silver was born on June 4, 1990, in Wantagh, New York.

 Professional wrestling career

 Early career

 Silver was trained by Mikey Whipwreck and made his debut in 2007, primarily appearing for the New York Wrestling Connection (NYWC).

 Combat Zone Wrestling

 Initial presence within the tag division (2011, 2013)

 On May 1, 2011, at a CZW Wired television taping, Silver made his debut for Combat Zone Wrestling (CZW), in a defeat to Dalton Castle.
 He did not appear for the promotion again until two years later.

 On May 11, 2013, at Proving Grounds, Silver returned to CZW, alongside his tag team partner in New York Wrestling Connection, Alex Reynolds.
 The two men, known as the Beaver Boys, faced CZW World Tag Team Champions BLK-OUT (BLK Jeez and Ruckus) in a losing effort.
 On July 13, at New Heights, the Beaver Boys got their first win in CZW by defeating 4Loco (Azrieal and Bandido Jr.).
 However, 4Loco got their win back a month later, at Tangled Web.
 On December 14, at Cage of Death XV, the Beaver Boys defeated The Colony (Fire Ant and Green Ant) in a #1 contendership match for the World Tag Team Championship.